Vitaliy Khotsenko

-Vitaliy Pavlovich Khotsenko (Вита́лий Па́влович Хоце́нко; born 18 March 1986) is a Ukrainian-born Russian politician, who served as Prime Minister of the Donetsk People's Republic in 2022.
-He had previously held several statewide positions in Stavropol Krai and the Yamalo-Nenets Autonomous Okrug.
+Vitaliy Pavlovich Khotsenko (Вита́лий Па́влович Хоце́нко; born 18 March 1986) is a Ukrainian-born Russian politician, who serves as Governor of Omsk Oblast since September, 2023 (Acting Governor since March, 2023).
+He had previously held several statewide positions in Stavropol Krai, Yamalo-Nenets Autonomous Okrug and the Donetsk People's Republic.

 Biography

 Early life

 Khotsenko was born on 18 March 1986 in Dnipropetrovsk (now known as Dnipro).
 His father, Pavel Vitalyevich Khotsenko, led the Organized Crime department of the Ministry of Internal Affairs in Yamalo-Nenets Autonomous Okrug.
 In addition, he led the directorate of a hotel complex in Novy Urengoy and of the Sochi National Park.

 Khotsenko graduated from the Faculty of Sociology in Moscow State University, from the Singapore Institute of Marketing with a degree in Business Management and from the Specialized Institute of Jurisprudence with a degree in the field.
 He also graduated from the Russian Presidential Academy of National Economy and Public Administration with a master's degree in State regulation of the Economy, as well as postgraduate studies at Moscow State University.
 After training in the military department of Moscow State University, Khotsenko attained the rank of Lieutenant.
 He is also fluent in English.